Arju2003/BuildingBuddy/README.md

 To quit Development Mode, either click [X] or **Exit** to quit the entire program, or click **Logout** to restart the program as a regular user.

 ## Special Features
-* The GUI is programmed to occupy a fixed portion of your screen estate.
+* The GUI is programmed to occupy a fixed portion of screen estate regardless of screen size.
 * Key features support hotkey commands for enhanced accessibility.
 * Regular users can choose to delete their entire bookmark collection in one click.
 * Regular users can choose to delete all locations they have defined in one click.
 * Regular users can choose to reset the program to factory settings in one click.
-* When a POI is deleted, the data list gets synced and refreshed immediately.
+* When a POI is added, edited, or deleted, the data lists get synced and refreshed in real time.
-* Users and developers can create up to 999,999 POIs respectively in addition to built-in POIs.
+* Users and developers can create unlimited numbers of POIs in addition to existing built-in POIs.
 * Developers can choose to erase all the built-in data in one click.
 * Developers can change their security key at any time.
-* The program will remember your last choice of building and floor before you quit or restart.
+* The program will remember the user's last choice of building and floor before they quit or restart.
-* The program will remember your last successful search query before you quit or restart.
+* The program will remember the user's last successful search query before they quit or restart.
-* Users and developers can check if there's a new version and update their software in one click.
+* Users and developers can check if there's a new version available and update their software in one click.

 ## FAQ

-<h3>What is a POI?</h3>
+### What is a POI?
 <p>A POI is a point of interest, namely a location on the map.</p>
 <hr>

-<h3>What is a bookmark?</h3>
+### What is a bookmark?
 <p>A bookmark is one of your favourite POIs across all the maps in BuildingBuddy.</p>
 <hr>